-Did you know you can redeem the cash back you earn from the Discover It card for discounted travel gift cards?
+Did you know you can redeem the cash back you earn from the Discover it® Cash Back for discounted travel gift cards?

 You can save 10% to 50% on gift cards to certain hotels, all-inclusive resorts, car rental agencies, cruise lines, and tour companies.